 You’re considering growing your own marijuana: congratulations!
 With the legalization of pot spreading further across the United States every year, it’s never been a better time to throw your hat into the pot-growing ring.
 However, you may be intimidated and even perplexed about how to grow marijuana and what issues you’ll need to consider beforehand.
-Check out our outline of issues specific to growing and cultivating ganga and pointers on how to cultivate a dank crop.
+Check out our outline of issues specific to growing and cultivating ganja and pointers on how to cultivate a dank crop.
+Today’s blog will walk you through the ins and outs of growing marijuana at home.
+Keep reading to learn the tricks of the trade!

 You’ve got your high-quality seeds from Pacific Seed Bank; now what?
 While the preferred growing conditions and concerns will vary depending on the strain (some are more susceptible to mold than others, some like a warmer temperature, etc.) the following are the six most important elements to consider to make sure your plants grow healthy and rich with dank nugs.